poanetwork/token-wizard/README.md

 ## How to run

-Open [https://wizard.oracles.org](https://wizard.oracles.org) and follow steps
+Open [https://wizard.oracles.org](https://wizard.oracles.org) and follow steps.

 ### Run local version for development